Geography

 Geographical enquiry encourages questioning, investigation and critical thinking about issues affecting the world and people’s lives, now and in the future.
 Fieldwork is an essential element of this.
 The department has an extremely active programme of fieldwork in both KS3 & KS4.

-In year 7 there is a fieldtrip to Bradgate Park in the summer term.
-A fieldtrip to the National Forest is available for a target group of year 8 pupils.
+In year 7 there is a fieldtrip to Bradgate Park and the University of Leicester Botanic Garden in the summer term.

 We now carry out field work in year 10 to study how a river changes from source to mouth in Bradgate Country Park and in year 11 we investigate housing challenges in and around Knighton.